 Have you been thinking about building a terrarium but keep getting intimidated by Pinterest-esque, expert designs?
 Well, guess what, creating a terrarium is actually pretty darn easy.
 The key is to take the time to do it correctly in order to ensure the success of the mini ecosystem that you’re building.

-The materials are also not expensive and chances are you’ll already have some of them lying around.
-You may be tempted to take short cuts here, but don’t!
+Chances are, you’ll already have some of what you need for the terrarium layers lying around.
+You may be tempted to take shortcuts here, but don’t!
 Each part of what I’ll discuss in this post is a crucial component of creating the environment your terrarium needs to thrive.

 Closed Terrarium vs. Open Terrariums

 It’s important not to get the two confused because they are very different!
-You’re not creating a self-sustaining ecosystem with an open terrarium, so those will still need to be cared for regularly like you would with other plants.
+You’re not creating a self-sustaining ecosystem with an open terrarium, so those will still need to be cared for regularly as you would do with any other plants.

-You only need to add a couple of tablespoons of water and open the lid for fresh air every now and then.
-Aside from that, a closed terrarium will create its own water cycle, and you’ll notice the condensation forming on the lid.
-Remember, you should only plant moisture-loving plants in a closed terrarium.
+You only need to keep the soil moist by adding a couple of tablespoons of water as needed, and open the lid for fresh air every now and then.
+When a lot of condensation appears, you should open the lid.

 Let’s review, step by step, how to build a successful closed terrarium!
 Please excuse the glare in these photos, it’s so hard to take nice pictures of shiny glass.
 But I think you’ll still get the idea 🙂